srcfl/srcful-documentation/docs/whitepaper/5-src-token.md

 Srcful has created a utility token called the SRC-token ("source token") on the Solana blockchain.
 Srcful chose to develop on the Solana blockchain due to its speed, efficiency, and strong community.
 Solana has a successful history of powering major decentralized projects.

 The maximum supply of SRC is 250,000,000,000 tokens.
-These tokens are released gradually and initially allocated as rewards for Proof-of-Source and Proof-of-Control.
+These tokens are released gradually and initially allocated as rewards for beta testers and early adopters.

 :::note Beta phase rewards
 During the beta phase, active beta testers and early adopters will be rewarded a set amount of tokens monthly for their engagement in the project.
 Read more about this in the <a href="../Tokenomics/Distribution/">Tokenomics</a>.